bcgov/sso-docs/docs/index.md

 3. Carefully read and accept the Terms Of Use (TOU) and submit the integration request
 4. Once provisioning is complete, your client credentials are available securely through the CSS Application.

-For a step-by-step walkthrough, see the [Getting Started guide](./getting-started/css-app.md).
+For a step-by-step walkthrough, see the [CSS Guide](./css-application/introduction.md#raising-an-integration-request).

 ## Hosting on BCGov Private Cloud (OpenShift)?